-A stationary bike inside your house might a great addition to your recovery program.
+A stationary bike inside your house might be a great addition to your recovery program.
 If you live in an area of the country with extreme temperatures (hot or cold) exercising indoors is the best recovery option.

-A stationary bike takes will be part of your physical therapy recovery so it’s a must-have item.
+A stationary bike will be part of your physical therapy recovery so it’s a must-have item.
 It takes up little space and can be placed in front of the television so you can have your workout while watching the big game.